radiantlogic-v8/documentation-new/documentation/web-services-api-guide/overview.md

 # Overview

-In addition to handling LDAP requests for data stored in RadiantOne Directory stores or Persistent Cache, the service can also respond to SCIMv2 (System for Cross-domain Identity Management), REST requests via HTTP/SOAP, and SAML attribute queries.
+In addition to handling LDAP requests for data stored in RadiantOne Directory stores or Persistent Cache, the service can also respond to SCIMv2 (System for Cross-domain Identity Management), and REST (ADAP) requests.

 Since RadiantOne supports the standard LDAP v3 protocol and operations, and this API is well documented by the industry, this guide focuses solely on the Web Services APIs available.

-The HTTPS endpoint is disabled by default.
+The HTTPS web services endpoint is disabled by default.
 Enable the endpoint from Environment Operations Center > Environments > Selected Environment > Application Endpoints > REST.
 This is the endpoint for both SCIMv2 and REST (ADAP) queries.
 ![An image showing ](./Media/endpoints.jpg)